lfwells/discord-lecture-reader/README.md

 Then use the channel-name.txt file in OBS.
 For the poll, use poll.txt file in OBS.

+To remove the poll from the screen, just type `/clearpoll` into the channel

 ## TODO
 Output file as parameter
-Graphics / browser source for OBS bot command to clear poll from screen /clearpoll
+Graphics / browser source for OBS